joekickass/ms-media-foundation-samples/README.md

 }
 ```

 Right clicking on the _idl_ file and selecting _Properties_ is a shortcut to the project properties for _MIDL_.
-To genereate a _.winmd_ file, add the following settings:
+To genereate a _.winmd_ file, add the following settings.

 | Setting                                   | Value                           |
 | ----------------------------------------- | ------------------------------- |